RedHatInsights/frontend-components/packages/docs/pages/chrome/index.md

 ## Futher reading

-More detailed documentation can be found in the [docs section](https://github.com/redhatinsights/insights-chrome/tree/master/docs)
+More detailed documentation can be found in the different sections of the chrome docs navigation.